Both western and eastern pine gall rust are caused by fungi. You can learn more about these destructive pine trees diseases in this article.

 Eastern pine gall rust, also known as pine-oak gall rust, is a similar disease caused by Cronartium quercuum rust.
 It affects a large number of oak and pine trees.

 Although there are some differences between the two diseases, both types of gall rust are easily recognized by round or pear-shaped galls on branches or stems.
-Although the galls are initially less than an inch across, they grow year by year and can eventually reach several inches in diameter.
+Although the galls are initially less than an inch (2.5 cm.) across, they grow year by year and can eventually reach several inches (8 cm.) in diameter.
 In time, they may become large enough to girdle stems.
-However, they often they aren’t noticeable until about the third year.
+However, they often aren’t noticeable until about the third year.

 In spring, the surfaces of mature branches are typically coated with masses of orange-yellow spores, which can infect nearby plants when they are dispersed in the wind.
 Western pine gall rust requires only one host, as spores from one pine tree can directly infect another pine tree.
 However, eastern pine gall rust requires both an oak tree and a pine tree.

 Maintain proper care of trees, including irrigation as needed, as healthy trees are more disease resistant.
 Although some professionals advise regular fertilization, evidence indicates that the fungus is more likely to affect fast-growing trees, which suggests that use of fertilizer may be counterproductive.